weeping-angel/Persona/README.md

 # Persona
 It is the solution of the problem from IBM Hack Challenge - "Help me with my mood".
 In this project, we analyse the tweets and Instagram posts of an user of previous 24 hours or more, and perform sentiment analysis using IBM Watson Tone Analyzer.
-Then we make suggestions/recommendations according to the mood of the person using reinforcement learning to maintain or improve his/her mental health.
+Then our algorithm provides media recommendations based on the mood of the user to improve his/her mental health.
+Our algorithm is equipped with reinforcement learning which open a path for enhanced customized experience in future access.
 This is a Social-media Health Analysis and Display Engine (SHADE).
 Its main aim is to eliminate any negative state of mind that might have adverse effect on user's daily life.

 Pre-requisities: